jeroenvangrondelle/EdgeCase/README.md

 ![Measurements](./docs/measurements.png)

-## Todo for 0.3
+## Todo for 0.5

-- [ ] Parameterize towards PCB size + optional 2x 18650 battery holder
+- Support hex spacers to be inserted in screw holes?
+- How to parameterize the SVG's?
+- Online version of the parametrization

 ## Version log